 You can control one garage door with the Smart Garage Door Controller.

-beam should not be used with one-piece (non-sectional) or swinging garage doors.
+The beam Smart Control Kit should not be used with one-piece (non-sectional) or swinging garage doors.

 The beam door sensor is wireless.